 Lost in Translation

-I mean, this whole movie would be much harder to make today with the Pixel 6 in existence.
+I mean, this whole movie would be much harder to make today with the Pixel 6 and Live Translate in existence.
 Bill Murray plays Bob Harris, a fading American movie star who is having a midlife crisis when he travels to Tokyo to promote a Japanese whisky.
 There, he befriends another estranged American named Charlotte, a young woman and recent college graduate played by Scarlett Johansson.
 The film explores disconnection through a backdrop of being isolated in a place you don’t know, around people you can’t communicate with.

 A romantic drama and comedy that centres around a mother and daughter migrating to America in search for a better life who move into the home of an American couple.
 Many of the plot points are based around a clash of culture and communication, including fights that are done through other characters as an interpreter.
 The families are ultimately looking to live in harmony – but miscommunication gets in the way throughout.

 Dory and Marlin find themselves swimming for their lives after asking for help reading a scuba mask from a Great White Shark named Bruce that just got a sniff of blood, sending him lusting for fish tonight.
 Stuck in a submarine wreck, trying to get out, they come across a hatch which Dory has a hard time reading, with whale being her strongest language, while Bruce is ramming at them.
-Perhaps a fish-friendly Pixel 6 could have not only helped them find the escape hatch, but read the address on the scuba mask to avoid the whole incident to begin with.
+Perhaps a fish-friendly Pixel 6 with Google Lens or Live Translate could have not only helped them find the escape hatch, but read the address on the scuba mask to avoid the whole incident to begin with.